Learning or Self-aligning? Rethinking Instruction Fine-tuning: Data Construction

 As mentioned in Section~\ref{sec:framework}, we collect four multi-choice question datasets from different domains: medicine, history, engineering, and jurisprudence.
 The quantity and split of the dataset for each domain are detailed in Table~\ref{tab:source data}.

-For each item in each train set, we employ five demonstrations from the corresponding test set for in-context learning to assess the parameter knowledge of each base model.
+For each item in each train set, we employ five demonstrations from the corresponding dev set for in-context learning to assess the parameter knowledge of each base model.
 The probing prompt is shown in Table~\ref{tab:infer format}.

-Because model's responses are influenced by the selection and order of demonstrations in in-context learning~(\citealp{gao_ambiguity-aware_2023};\citealp{min-etal-2022-rethinking};\citealp{wang2023label}), we regard responses with a confidence level exceeding 0.5 as reflective of the model's parameter knowledge to ensure the reliability of identification.
-For every domain and base model combination, we establish three train datasets of the three distinct settings as described in Section~~\ref{sec:framework}.
+Because model's responses are influenced by the selection and order of demonstrations in in-context learning~\cite{gao2023ambiguity,min2022rethinking}, we regard responses with a confidence level exceeding 0.5 as reflective of the model's parameter knowledge to ensure the reliability of identification.
+For every domain and base model combination, we establish train datasets on the three different settings as described in Section~~\ref{sec:framework}.
 We report the amount of training data for each combination in Table~\ref{tab:train num}.
 We employ the prompt in Table~\ref{tab:default IFT format} for constructing instruction-response pairs.

-For <explanation> in the prompt, if the answer is consistent with the model's parameter knowledge but incorrect, we employ prompt in Table~\ref{tab:chat prompt} for prompting the base model to generate explanations for its choice; if the answer is correct, we directly use the explanation in MedMCQA for medicine and employ prompt in Table~\ref{tab:explanation prompt} for prompting GPT3.5 to generate explanations for the golden answer for the other three domain.
+For <explanation> in the prompt, if the answer is consistent with the model's parameter knowledge but incorrect, we employ prompt in Table~\ref{tab:chat prompt} for prompting the base model to generate explanations for its choice; if the answer is correct, we directly use the explanation in MedMCQA for medicine and employ prompt in Table~\ref{tab:explanation prompt} for prompting GPT3.5 to generate explanations for the golden answer for the other three domains.

-For stable and fair IFT, we incorporate an equal proportion of general instruction data sampled from alpaca-gpt4-en~(\citealp{peng_instruction_2023}) which is identical for each domain and base model combination.
-We use vicuna-v1.5~\cite{zheng2023judging} format to train models.
+For stable and real IFT, we incorporate an equal proportion of general instruction data sampled from alpaca-gpt4-en~\cite{peng2023instruction} which is identical for each domain and base model combination.
+We use vicuna-v1.5~\cite{zheng2024judging} format to train models.